0xbismarck/omnivore2trilium/README.md

   -d DAYS, --days DAYS  Number of days ago the the articles were highlighted.
   -o, --overwrite       Overwrite content of existing note.
 (Erases any changes in Trilium) -l LIMIT, --limit LIMIT
-                        Limit number of articles returned by Omnivore
+                        Limit number of articles returned by Omnivore (limit 100)
 ```

 ### Locating the NoteID